robin-j412/robin-j412.github.io/_talks/2022-10-12-gdr-pic-strong.md

 ---

-<iframe src="/maps/predicted_population_map.html" width="820" height="520"></iframe>
+<iframe src="/maps/pred_map.html" width="820" height="520"></iframe> -->

-(Navigate in the map slowly)
 Train data is on the left and test data on the right.
-A Decision Tree Regressor is trained at the pixel (_i.e._ spectral) level, to estimate the population count, given by the Worlpop dataset.
-On the test side, we observe some a radically different spatial pattern: the model produce a higher resolution map that seem globally consistent with the background hig resolution optical imagery.
-However there are also a high proportion of outliers predictions (with high population count in marsh for examples ...)
+A Decision Tree Regressor is trained at the pixel level, to estimate the population count, given by the [Worlpop](https://developers.google.com/earth-engine/datasets/catalog/WorldPop_GP_100m_pop) dataset.
+On the test side, we observe some a radically different spatial pattern: the model produce a higher resolution map that seem globally consistent with the background high resolution optical imagery.
+However there are also a high proportion of error predictions (with high population count in marsh for examples ...)